Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Experiments

-Considering that the GREW is the first unconstrained gait benchmark, we compare the result with that on CASIA-B and OU-MVLP.
-For top-performed GaitSet and GaitPart, Rank-1 scores on CASIA-B and OU-MVLP exceed 80\%.
-Due to more challenging factors on the GREW dataset such as diverse view, carrying and dressing variations, they only successfully recognize 46.28\% and 44.01\% sequences in terms of Rank-1 criteria.
-When the distractor set is added to the gallery, the best accuracy decreases to 41.97\%, showing the difficulty of real-world gait recognition.
-Results indicate that GREW is essential and effective for unconstrained gait recognition, and there is a lot of room for improvement.

-\subsection{Influence of the Scale}
+\subsubsection{Influence of the Scale}

-In the deep learning era, large-scale labelled data plays an significant role for bench-marking various vision tasks \cite{ImageNet,COCO,MS1M,Market-1501}.
+In the deep learning era, large-scale labeled data plays a significant role in bench-marking various vision tasks \cite{ImageNet, COCO, MS1M, Market-1501}.
 In this section, we investigate the data scale influence for training and testing on the GREW.

-{\bf Accuracy with Increasing Training Identities} In this experiment, we demonstrate gait recognition accuracy with increasing training identities.
-6 different subset sizes are prepared, including 1K, 2K, 4K, 8K, 16K and the maximum 20K.
+{\bf Accuracy with Increasing Training Identities.} In this experiment, we demonstrate gait recognition accuracy with increasing training identities.
+6 different subset sizes are prepared, including 1K, 2K, 4K, 8K, 16K, and a maximum of 20K.
 The first 5 training subsets are randomly chosen but fixed for different algorithms.
-The evaluation is performed on whole GREW \texttt{test} set.

-As presented in Figure \ref{fig:increasing_training_identities}, for state-of-the-art GaitSet and GaitPart, the Rank-1 on \texttt{test} set grows stably with more training identities.
+The evaluation is performed on the whole GREW \texttt{test} set.
+As presented in Figure \ref{fig:increasing_training_identities}, for GaitGL and SPOSGait, the Rank-1 on \texttt{test} set grows stably with more training identities.
 Therefore, the 20K size of the whole training set achieves the highest Rank-1 accuracy.
-Specifically, GaitSet increases the Rank-1 from 28.0\% on 1K training subjects to 46.28\% on 20K subjects.
+Specifically, SPOSGait increases the Rank-1 from 32.59\% on 1K training subjects to 74.80\% on 20K subjects.
 The results clearly show that large-scale GREW training data is helpful for future gait recognition research.

-For GEINet baseline, the scale of training data does not obviously influence the performance.
+For the GEINet baseline, the scale of training data does not obviously influence the performance.
 The reason may be that the network architecture in GEINet has limited capability to learn from large data.
 TS-CNN uses a two-stream metric learning network structure and takes pairs of GEIs as inputs, which may be less suffered from over-fitting.
 Therefore, its Rank-1 accuracy slightly increases from 9.50\% to 13.55\%.
 Model-based baselines are not sensitive to training data scales due to inferior accuracy.